jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

         National Legislation at http://fcnl.org."

     [Bill Durland][BillDurland] and [Genie Durland][GenieDurland] expressed their support for the minute as it is balanced.
-[Jeremy] mentioned that the current peace process with the agreement being Russia and the United
+[Jeremy][JeremyNelson] mentioned that the current peace process with the agreement being Russia and the United States be also included in the minute.

 7. Announcements: